anyplots/cloud-chia-plotter/README.md

 <h3>for Windows.</h3>
 For beginners, we provide a simple GUI program. go <a href="windows-gui.md">Windows-GUI</a>
+If you are familiar with PowerShell, you can use the following scripts.
 <pre>
 #Run it on Windows
 #Now, open a powershell window (Click Start, type PowerShell, and then click Windows PowerShell)